-The Applicants note that the conditions in the Prior Order will be replaced by the conditions set forth in Section V. The conditions in Section V are the same conditions as those in the Prior Order, except that (a) the defined terms have been revised to include all current and future Subsidiaries, (b) condition 6 has been added in the event a person or entity serves or acts as an investment adviser to SBIC II or a future Subsidiary and (c) the two (2) conditions relating to consolidated reporting, which Applicants no longer believe to be necessary, will be deleted from the Prior Order.
+The Applicants note that the conditions in the Prior Order will be replaced by the conditions set forth in Section V. The conditions in Section V are the same conditions as those in the Prior Order, except that (a) the defined term "Fidus SBIC" in the Prior Order has been replaced by the term "Subsidiaries," which includes all current and future Subsidiaries, (b) condition 6, which pertained solely to Fidus SBIC in the Prior Order, has been revised to include the event in which a person or entity serves or acts as an investment adviser to Fidus SBIC II or a future Subsidiary and (c) the two (2) conditions relating to consolidated reporting, which Applicants no longer believe to be necessary, will be deleted from the Prior Order.